alilangtest/Asenal/resume/resume.md

     * Elog
     A erlang log library nif, simple and fast.
 Develop this log nif beacause in the situation of lots of message, lager will block the message queue
     <https://github.com/Qihoo360/elog.git>
     * Pika
-    A network programming framework.
+    A nosql server wrap leveldb as storage engine and use multi thread model.
 Just write it for fun
     <https://github.com/baotiao/pika>

 * Read the source code of Memcached, lighttped, leveldb and summarize some articles in my blog.